 The most common issue for peperomias is stem rot caused by fungus or bacteria.
 To avoid this, be sure to plant in a well-draining soil in a pot with a drainage hole.
 These plants are from the tropics, but will do best when you err on the drier side.
-You can apply routine neem treatments to stems, or mix charcoal into your soil to keep fungal infections at bay with our First Aid Kit.
+You can apply routine neem treatments to stems, or mix charcoal into your soil to keep fungal infections at bay.

 Peperomias are not only easy to upkeep, their easy to propagate, too.
 To multiply your plants, take a healthy stem, or even a leaf cutting with a clean, sharp tool.
 Once you have your pieces, you can place them in a shallow glass of water to cover the cut ends, or plant them into fresh, nutrient-rich soil.
 Within a few weeks, you should have some new plants ready to gift or place in your space.